afsalthaj/fp-generator/README.md

     ...

 ```
+Note that, the batch doesn't mix in values from different generators (unlike the method of using grouped in scala stream or fs2.groupAdjacent).
+The batch makes sure that it batches values in the same context.
 ### Composability
 Example: generate x's account transactions along with y's  account transactions, such that x's account balance is always
 higher than that of y's.